godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-6.md

 -----

-*The cover illustration is from* [**Malware**](https://store.steampowered.com/app/3019370/Malware/), *an installation simulator where players must navigate a minefield of circa-1999 maleware!
-It is developed by [OddGames](https://store.steampowered.com/search/?developer=Odd%20Games).
+*The cover illustration is from* [**Malware**](https://store.steampowered.com/app/3019370/Malware/), *an installation simulator where players must navigate a minefield of circa-1999 malware!
+It is developed by [Odd Games](https://store.steampowered.com/search/?developer=Odd%20Games).
 You can purchase the game [on Steam](https://store.steampowered.com/app/3019370/Malware/).*

 ## Highlights

 In case you missed them, see the [4.4 dev 1](/article/dev-snapshot-godot-4-4-dev-1/), [4.4 dev 2](/article/dev-snapshot-godot-4-4-dev-2/),
 [4.4 dev 3](/article/dev-snapshot-godot-4-4-dev-3/), [4.4 dev 4](/article/dev-snapshot-godot-4-4-dev-4/), and [4.4 dev 5](/article/dev-snapshot-godot-4-4-dev-5/) release notes for an overview of
-some key features which were already in that snapshot, and are therefore still available for testing in dev 6.
+some key features which were already in those snapshots, and are therefore still available for testing in dev 6.

 Here are highlights of a few new features in dev 6 that you might find particularly exciting!